 College life at Westminster Tutors is friendly, lively and inclusive, and new students are warmly welcomed by those already at the college.
 The head boy and head girl, who are annually elected by students and staff, take responsibility for arranging student events and activities, as well as ensuring that the views of all are heard and taken into account.

 Weekly sport sessions at the Chelsea Leisure Centre on the King’s Road are compulsory for GCSE students and many A level students also take part.
-Five-a-side football teams play matches in order to win the hotly contested Westminster Tutors Cup.
-Chess is popular amongst students with an annual tournament in which both students and teachers take part.
+There is an annual staff-student sports match to win the coveted Westminster Tutors Cup.
+Chess and table tennis are also popular amongst students with tournaments being arranged.

-Weekly PSHCE (Personal Social Health and Citizenship Education) sessions are an opportunity to bring students together for a lively exchange of ideas and opinions, and include visits from guest speakers, as well as sessions on a wide range of topics including UCAS, careers information, study skills, and personal safety.
+Weekly PSHCE (Personal Social Health and Citizenship Education) sessions are an opportunity to bring students together for a lively exchange of ideas and opinions on current affairs, as well as sessions on a wide range of topics including UCAS, careers guidance, study skills, wellbeing and personal safety.

-Tutors make use of the nearby South Kensington museums, arranging visits for their students as appropriate, and students attend UCL lectures and London University taster courses relevant to their interests or future studies.
+Tutors make use of the nearby South Kensington museums, arranging visits for their students, and students also attend UCL lunchtime lectures and London University taster courses.
 Each year we arrange at least one theatre trip to a critically acclaimed West End theatre production, and the students themselves arrange additional social events and activities.

 Contact us now to request a prospectus to find out more about Westminster Tutors, all the courses we offer and how we can help you....

 We are always so proud of our students when they head off to university to take up the fantastic places they have won through their hard work and excellent A level results.
 What we love even more is when former students and their families keep in touch with...